Player Pianos

 Player Pianos and their music

 The home player piano was, and to some extent continues to be one of the most popular musical instruments in all American households.
 Originally, the standard player piano was strictly foot-pumped.
-The player piano 'player' would speed up and slow down pumping to add expression, but it didn't take long for electric players to become popular and by the player piano revival of the 1950's and 60's, having an electric 'suction unit' was standard.
+The player piano 'player' would speed up and slow down pumping to add expression, but it didn't take long for electric players to become popular - and by the player piano revival of the 1950's and 60's, having an electric 'suction unit' was very common.

-The following photos show a Wurlitzer CX nickelodeon and its unique 'roll changer' mechanism.
+The following photos show a Wurlitzer CX and its unique 'roll changer' mechanism.
 Below are other fine examples of upright coin operated pianos.

-On Left: Nelson Wiggens Style 8,
+On Left: Nelson Wiggen Style 8,

 Below: Wurlitzer Pianino